 It has also been stifling to the female gender, as many young girls are shown that “true love” is the ultimate goal and they are weak and waiting for their own “Prince Charming”.

 Professional, personal, social, and financial success is rarely portrayed as a goal.
 This is particularly true of female characters.

 Along with these gender stereotypes, are racial stereotypes.
-When People of Color are represented, which is not nearly often enough, they are assigned minor roles and and given stereotypical personality and physical traits.
+When People of Color are represented, which is not nearly often enough, they are assigned minor roles and given stereotypical personalities and physical traits.